mwrnd/innova2_experiments/innova2_tesla-k80_pcie_p2pdma/README.md

 **Work in Progress** - Not yet functional.

-This is an attempt to get the Innova-2's ConnectX-5 Ethernet interfaces and a Tesla K80 GPU communicating with each other through [PCIe Peer-to-Peer DMA](https://www.eideticom.com/media-news/blog/33-p2pdma-in-linux-kernel-4-20-rc1-is-here.html) to allow GPU packet processing.
+This is an attempt to get the Innova-2's ConnectX-5 Ethernet interfaces and a Tesla K80 ([CUDA Compute Capability SM_3.7](https://developer.nvidia.com/cuda-gpus)) GPU communicating with each other through [PCIe Peer-to-Peer DMA](https://www.eideticom.com/media-news/blog/33-p2pdma-in-linux-kernel-4-20-rc1-is-here.html) to allow GPU packet processing.

 ![Innova-2 Flex and Tesla K80](img/Innova2_and_Tesla_K80.png)